 Life today, after being a World and an Olympic Champion!

-Ok, it is not like anybody is going to take away my Olympic and Worldchampionships titles from me... ;-) But the day comes when all athletes need to make a very difficult choice...
+Ok, it is not like anybody is going to take away my Olympic and World Championship titles, but the day comes when all athletes need to make a very difficult choice...

 Having been an athlete from as long as I can remember it is of course a big decision the day you decide to end it.
 I decided to end it 2002 after 12 years in the alpine skiing world cup with 2 Olympic gold medals, 4 World Champion titles, 1 World Cup overall title plus an individual SL World Cup title and 24 World Cup competition victories in all five disciplines on my CV.
 What to do now!?!

 Just to get the necessary information in here first, I am married to a lovely Norwegian man and we have two wonderful children.
-One boy and one girl; "Le choix du roi!" ;-) We live in Monaco and have a summerhouse in Sweden.
+One boy and one girl; "Le choix d´un roi!" ;-) We live in Monaco (I have lived in Monaco since October 1994) and have a summerhouse in Sweden.